grammyjs/website/site/docs/plugins/fluent.md

 The Fluent syntax should be easy to master.
 You can start by looking at the [official examples](https://projectfluent.org/#examples) or by studying the [comprehensive syntax guide](https://projectfluent.org/fluent/guide/).

-Let’s start with this example for now:
+Let's start with this example for now:

 ```ftl
 -bot-name = Apples Bot